About us

 Major non-university research organizations in Würzburg

 In 2017, the Helmholtz Association and the University celebrated the establishment of their new joint Institute for RNA-based Infection Research in Würzburg.
 The Alliance of Science Organizations is also represented in Würzburg by the Fraunhofer Institute for Silicate Research ISC.
-The Max Planck Research Group for Systems Immunology is a crucial element in the efforts to expand non-university research at the Würzburg location and to further develop it at an excellent level, particularly in the field of immunology.
+The Max Planck Research Group of Systems Immunology is a crucial element in the efforts to expand non-university research at the Würzburg location and to further develop it at an excellent level, particularly in the field of immunology.

 Impact and Momentum